davewsmith/flask-starter/NOTES.md

   * Maybe Tailwind CDN has an option, though that's entirely a template thing, and can co-existing with wasting memory and cycles running the cli
-  * A CRUD Blueprint, mostly to have a starting point for forms, pagination, and such
+  * [in progress] A CRUD Blueprint, mostly to have a starting point for forms, pagination, and such

 ## Round 1 - Simple App